Tortus-exe/Tortus-exe.github.io/assets/cantonese/numbers.md

 - a block of cheese (芝士 means cheese, dzī sí)
 - ten people
 - A blue school
 - three wooden pieces.
-The wooden pieces were shaved off by a car that nearly hit a telephone pole, resulting in them being long, thin shards that could give you a sliver if you rubbed your hand on them. (木 means wood, mu̱k)"#;
+The wooden pieces were shaved off by a car that nearly hit a telephone pole, resulting in them being long, thin shards that could give you a sliver if you rubbed your hand on them. (木 means wood, mu̱k)